weld/core/examples/jsf/permalink/README.md

 required to be made to the Servlet container.
 All services are self-contained within the deployment.

-Deploying to JBoss AS
+Deploying to JBoss AS, JBoss EAP, WildFly
 ---------------------

-Make sure you have assigned the absolute path of your JBoss AS installation to the JBOSS_HOME environment variable.
+Make sure you have assigned the absolute path of your installation to the JBOSS_HOME environment variable.

-To deploy the example run:

-   mvn jboss-as:run
+1. Open terminal and start the server by running script:
+	$JBOSS_HOME/bin/standalone.sh

+2. Deploy example on the server you have run in the step 1 using command mvn jboss-as:deploy

-Now you can view the application at <http://localhost:8080/weld-permalink>.
+3. Now you can view the application at <http://localhost:8080/weld-permalink>.

 To run functional tests execute: mvn verify -Darquillian=jbossas-managed-7